2022 Fijian general election: NFP

 The National Federation Party (NFP), the oldest party to contest, was led into the election by professor Biman Prasad.
 Allied with the People's Alliance, the NFP's manifesto focused on decreasing government wastage and improving the management of spending.
 If victorious, the NFP pledged to conduct an audit of the economy within the first 100 days.
 The party promised to "immediately slash ministerial salaries and allowances by one-third".
 The NFP also pledged to repeal the iTaukei Land Trust Act of 2021 and "begin work on national consultations on health, education, poverty and the economy".

 In November 2022, the party announced its second batch of proposed candidates with one from the LGBT community, the country's first ever transgender candidate to contest the election.
 The announcement was met with attacks from the conservative and religious All People's Party.
 The announcement also prompted a misinformation campaign on social media that the party supported same-sex marriage.
 In response, NFP President Pio Tikoduadua said "the NFP has not, is not and will never support same sex marriage" adding that it is unlawful.

 FLP

 Former prime minister Mahendra Chaudhry, who governed from 1999 until his overthrow in the 2000 coup d'état, led the Fiji Labour Party (FLP) into the election.
-The FLP's platform focused primarily on economic growth, including agricultural development and paying down the national debt, in order to prevent Fiji from ending up in an economic crisis like Sri Lanka.
+The FLP's platform focused primarily on economic growth, including agricultural development and paying down the national debt, to prevent Fiji from ending up in an economic crisis like Sri Lanka.
 The party also promised to strengthen Fiji's sugar industry and establish a ministry of infrastructure.
 In November 2022, FLP vice-president Monica Raghwan announced her party was willing to ally with any other contesting parties except FijiFirst.
 She claimed no parties intended to form a coalition with FijiFirst, and insisted that voters desired "a change".